Data Science BSc (Hons)

 Who will be teaching you

-You will be taught by staff who are passionate about student learning and development.
+On our BSc (Hons) Data Science course, you will be taught by staff who are passionate about student learning and development.
 The programme team are specialists in computing and active researchers in areas including data mining, data analytics and data visualisation.
 Academic staff are regular contributors to academic conferences and journals.

 Typical offer 112-120 UCAS Tariff points, for which no specific subjects are required, plus GCSE Mathematics at Grade C or Grade 4 or above (or equivalent).